Silapathar

-Silapathar is a city in Dhemaji district in the Indian state of Assam.
+Silapathar is a small city and municipal board in Dhemaji district in the Indian state of Assam.
+The name itself derived from Mising word "Sila" means Kite and "Pothar" means rice fields as the place used be a kiting ground for native Mising people during the winters.
 The city is on the northern bank of the Brahmaputra River and is 470 km from the city of Guwahati and just 6 km from border of Arunachal Pradesh.
 The longest rail cum road bridge in India (Bogibeel bridge) connects Silapathar to Dibrugarh.
-Historical Malinithan mandir is located around 10 km from Silapathar.
+Historical Malinithan Mandir is located around 10 km from Silapathar.